 This fellow would create programs and services for the LGBTQ student population at St. Mary’s College.
 Work will consist of event planning, web site and social media development, research, assessment, resource development, and student outreach.

 Program Assistant for Student Engagement (Student Activities)

 This fellow will develop programs that promote co-curricular learning in individual and group settings.
-Areas of concentration will include leadership development, civic engagement, and civility.
+Areas of concentration will include leadership development, retention, civic engagement, and civility.
 Work will consist of event planning, web site and social media development, research, and assessment.

-Wellness Coordinator (Sexual Assault/Wellness, Counseling)
+Wellness Fellow (Sexual Assault/Wellness, Counseling)

 The Wellness Fellow will coordinate the Peer Health Educator and First Responder Network programs.
 The fellow will be responsible for the development and assessment of passive and active educational programming throughout the academic year.